COMPASS Mentor Information

 1. Complete a COMPASS mentor application.

 2. Interviews will be conducted at the end of March, and selections made in April.

 - Communicate with mentee at least twice per month, via text, email, or in person;

 - Meet in-person with mentee at least once per month (1 hr minimum);

-- Individual check-in meetings with Lauren Accola (coordinator of COMPASS program) once per month
+- An Individual check-in meeting with Lauren Accola (coordinator of COMPASS program) once per month

 - Notify coordinator of COMPASS program of any concerns with mentee